-Projects of any value will require management to consult with the Board if there is a material impact on lwi or Hapu or the project is contentious or could attract wide public interest.
+Projects of any value will require management to consult with the Board if there is a material impact on Puketapu or Te Atiawa or the project is contentious or could attract wide public interest.

 In addition, when PRIP require funds from Council for capital works, they will provide updated quarterly cash flow forecast showing future borrowings.